Tambini/quizly/README.md

 _The **Quizly** MVP consists of user registration/login, playing a single game of random multiple-choice trivia and receiving a score based on incorrect/correct answers regardless if logged in or not.
-User if logged in will have a score saved to the high score list._
+If user is logged in they will have a score saved to the high score list._